-- Day begins at 8:00am and finishes at 2:30pm - 20-minute morning tea break and a 30-minute lunch break each day. - Discounted food and drink can be purchased at food outlets inside Lone Pine - BYO food and drink is permitted - Wildlife Volunteers have allocated seating in an undercover area located behind the Keepers Office
+- Day begins at 8:00am and finishes at 2:30pm - 20-minute morning tea break and a 30-minute lunch break each day. - Discounted food and drink can be purchased at food outlets inside Lone Pine - BYO food and drink is permitted - Wildlife Volunteers have allocated seating in a dedicated volunteer room (near the bird aviaries).

-If you are unable to attend on any day you must email the volunteer coordinator, Karen Nilsson at karen@koala.net or call 07 3378 1366.
+If you are unable to attend on any day you must email the volunteer coordinator, Sandy sandymc@koala.net or call 07 3378 1366.